Westfield Southcenter

-Westfield Southcenter, formerly known as Southcenter Mall, is a shopping mall located in Tukwila, Washington, United States.
+Westfield Southcenter, formerly known and still commonly referred to as Southcenter Mall, is a shopping mall located in Tukwila, Washington, United States.
 Owned by Unibail-Rodamco-Westfield, it is the largest shopping center in Washington state and the Pacific Northwest.
 The mall is anchored by Macy's (formerly The Bon Marché), JCPenney, Nordstrom, and also features an AMC movie theater, which opened in 2008.
 There is one vacant anchor space that was once a Sears store, and one vacant junior anchor that was once Forever 21.

 History

 Early history and construction: 1956–1968

 In early 1956, three officials from Seattle's Northgate Shopping Center - James Douglas, president of Northgate Co., Wells McCurdy, Douglas' assistant, and Rex Allison, the vice president of Allied Department Stores - formed the Southcenter Corporation as a subsidiary of Allied.
 Their goal was to eventually build a large shopping center south of downtown Seattle that would match the success of their own Northgate and they began to search for a site, preferably of at least 100 acres.
 The site they chose was part of what was known as the Andover Tract, an 800 acre area of former pasture land being developed by the Port of Seattle for industrial use.
 In anticipation of the developments, the entire area (947 acres; 383 ha) was annexed by the city of Tukwila in November 1957.
 Southcenter Corporation strategically purchased 160 acre at what would eventually become the intersection of two major freeways, the Seattle-Tacoma Freeway (I-5) and I-405.
 The construction schedule of the mall was dependent on the construction of the freeways.

 Excavation at the site began in early 1967, and construction of the $30 million shopping center began in the summer of that year.
 John Graham & Company, a Seattle firm that also designed the original Northgate and Tacoma Malls, was announced as the architect for the project.
 Even with four labor strikes slowing work down, construction was largely completed by May 1968; work on the interior continued until the day before the mall's opening.
 In total, 25 main contractors and 50 subcontractors were involved in the construction.
 The concrete terrazzo floors of the mall, which were a last-minute addition, were said to be the largest in area (85,000 square feet) in the entire Puget Sound region.
 500 cubic yards of sand, 3,000 100-pound sacks of gray cement, 3,000 100-pound (45 kg) sacks of white cement and 5,000 100-pound (45 kg) sacks of brown marble chips were required to make the cement-like mixture for the floors.
 The floors were also fitted with 30000 ft of zinc divider strips.

 The grand opening was held on July 31, 1968, at 11 a.m., with then-governor Daniel J. Evans as the key speaker.
 At 1400000 sqft with 92 stores and 3,600 employees, it was the largest shopping mall in the region.